Krishan300/Website/README.md

 * Reorganize file structure for backend

 NOTE: I designed backend so that OAuth can easily be added in.
 Due to time restraints, I won't be adding OAuth during phase 4.
 Instead, I'll be focusing on getting backend as far along as possible into needed phase 4 functionality.
+NOTE: I didn't have time to finish everything for phase 4 due to spending so much time catching up from phases 2-3, but I've at least finished all of the functionality.

 ****

-**What still needs to be done:**
+**What needs to be done during Phase 5:**

 * Add to get post methods the ability to retrieve file contents if found
-* Before final commit, make Heroku configuration changes
+* Add Heroku configuration before pushing to Heroku